 Just as we must avoid the mistake of believing our shortcomings disqualify us from God’s love, we must also avoid the mistake of waiting until we’re perfect to seek a deeper relationship with Him.
 We need Him most when our lives are messy and uncertain.
 Having to admit our untidiness often keeps us from approaching our gracious Savior.
 Don’t wait until the mess is cleaned up to pray.
 You’ll be waiting a very long time!
 Richard Foster says, “The greatest deterrent to an active prayer life is thinking all needs to be right.”

 Remember, you are His daughter (Galatians 4:6-7), and He’s placed angels, even some unlikely angels, all around you to protect you and see you through the brokenness (Psalm 91:11).
-Be free.

 1 ”The Religious and Other Beliefs of Americans,” Harris InterActive.
 Available online Here.